aws-samples/digital-pathology-on-aws/README.md

 #### Clean up the deployed stack

-1. If you deployed with SSL certificate, go to the HostedZone in Route53 and remove the validation record.
+1. If you deployed with SSL certificate, go to the HostedZone in Route53 and remove the validation record that route traffic to _xxxxxxxx.xxxxxxxx.acm-validations.aws.
-2. Empty the S3 bucket for Load Balancer access log (LBAccessLogBucket) before deleting the OMERO stack
+2. Empty and delete the S3 bucket for Load Balancer access log (LBAccessLogBucket in the template) before deleting the OMERO stack
 3. Manually delete the EFS file system and RDS database.
 By default the storage retain after the CloudFormation stack is deleted.